-What is the MA Hospital Engagement Network (HEN 2.0)
+What is the MA Hospital Improvement Innovation Network (HIIN)

-The Massachusetts Health & Hospital Association (MHA) once again, served as a Hospital Engagement (HEN 2.0), as part of the Centers for Medicare and Medicaid Services (CMS) Partnership for Patients (PfP) Campaign.
-MHA is one of 34 hospital associations working with The Health Research & Educational Trust (HRET), an affiliate of the American Hospital Association (AHA).
-MHA was again awarded a one-year contract in September 2015 by CMS.
+The Massachusetts Health & Hospital Association (MHA) once again, is serving a Hospital Improvement Innovation Network (HIIN), as part of the Centers for Medicare and Medicaid Services (CMS) Partnership for Patients (PfP) Campaign.

 - Adverse Drug Events (ADE)